Edric-cui/Portfolio1/_posts/2020-01-01-Microsoft Fabric.md

 ##  Contribute to Fluent 2

+## My contribution to Fluent 2

-Fluent 2 is the next version of Microsoft’s design system.Many parts of it are still in design phase, and we are one of its contributors.
-This is a rare oppotunity for me because these general purpose and large design tend to revamp at long intervals.
+Fluent 2 is the next version of Microsoft’s design system.
+It is still under development, and I am one of its contributors.
+This is a rare opportunity for me because these general purpose and large design systems usually change after long periods of time.

-I learned a lot about design language and system by actively adopt, repurpose, review, and contribute to Fluent 2.
+I learned a lot about design language and system by actively adopting, repurposing, reviewing, and contributing to Fluent 2.

 Here are some areas with my input:

 - Tree (branch and nodes)

-  - Reviewed use cases and drag-and-drop behavior
+  - Analyzed use cases and drag-and-drop functionality

 <!---
 Use case: File explorer